rrisland/brightcove-video-element/README.md

 ## Install

-We are testing npm publish in another repository.
+We are testing npm publish.
 Please wait for a while for installation.

 ## Related